oscar-system/GAP_pkg/GAP_pkg_ctbllib/README.md

-# GAP_pkg_io
+# GAP_pkg_ctbllib

-This is generated wrapper package for the GAP package IO 4.8.0.
+This is generated wrapper package for the GAP package CTblLib 1.3.4.

 ## Issues

 Please report issues specific to this wrapper package at <https://github.com/oscar-system/GAP_pkg>.

-Report general issues with the GAP package at <https://github.com/gap-packages/io/issues>.

 ## License